#1 Ranked Children’s Hospital by U.S. News & World Report

 Ependymomas in children usually appear in the brain, most commonly in the fourth ventricle.
 In rare cases it is found in the spinal cord.

 Dana-Farber/Boston Children’s Cancer and Blood Disorders Center approaches ependymomas

-Children diagnosed with ependymoma are treated through Dana-Farber/Boston Children’s Cancer and Blood Disorders Center's Pediatric Brain Tumors Program.
+Children diagnosed with ependymoma are treated through Dana-Farber/Boston Children’s Cancer and Blood Disorders Center's Pediatric Brain Tumors Center.
 Our pediatric brain tumor specialists at work together to provide the best care possible to your child.
 We offer: